…Says it has 14.3% rate as against 5.3% global index

 By Henry Umoru

-THE United Nations Organisation, UNO, yesterday told the National Assembly that Nigeria has been categorised as the highest in Drug use prevalence rate in the world with 14.3% as against 5.3% for the entire global community.
+THE United Nations, UN, Tuesday told the National Assembly that Nigeria has been categorised as the highest in Drug use prevalence rate in the world with 14.3% as against 5.3% for the entire global community.

-Speaking yesterday in Abuja at a one-day sensitization workshop on Drug Abuse and Rape organised by Christabel’s Initiatives and facilitated by the Senate and House of Representatives joint committee on Narcotic Drugs, the National Programme Officer of the United Nations Office on Drugs and Crime, Mrs. Folusho Ajayi Adelekan said that available statistics showed that there are 14.4million drug users in Nigeria and 14 .3% prevalence rate, adding that this is higher than the global statistics of 5.3% drug use prevalence rate.
+Speaking Tuesday in Abuja at a one day sensitization workshop on Drug Abuse and Rape organised by Christabels Initiatives and facilitated by the Senate and House of Representatives joint committee on Narcotic Drugs, the National Programme Officer of the United Nations Office on Drugs and Crime , Mrs Folusho Ajayi Adelekan said that available statistics showed that there are 14.4million drug users in Nigeria and 14 .3% prevalence rate, adding that this is higher than the global statistics of 5.3% drug use prevalence rate .

-“Aside from the lack of a well funded operational plan, there are no enough treatment or rehabilitation centres in the country for drug addicts.
+“Aside lack of well funded operational plan, there are no enough treatment or rehabilitation centres in the country for drug addicts.

-“Even in the realm of prevention, enough actions are not being put in place in terms of education, sensitization, and discipline at the home front.”
+“Even in the realm of preventio , enough actions are not being put in place in terms of education , sensitization and discipline at the home front.”

-In her contribution, a Deputy Director from the National Agency for the Control of Aids, Dr. Yinka Falola – Anoemuah who noted that the seriousness of actions applied in tackling the scourge of HIV / AIDs in the country, should be used in confronting the menace of Drugs abuse and rape in Nigeria, said, ” Two million people are living with AIDS in Nigeria but being managed without much havoc in the country.
+In her own contribution, a Deputy Director from the National Agency for the Control of Aids , Dr Yinka Falola – Anoemuah who noted that the seriousness of actions applied in tackling the scourge of HIV / AIDs in the country , should be used in confronting the menace of Drugs abuse and rape in Nigeria, said, ” Two million people are living with AIDS in Nigeria but being managed without much havoc in the country.

-The post Nigeria ranks highest in Drug Use Prevalence, UNO tells NASS appeared first on Vanguard News.
+The post Nigeria ranks highest in drug use prevalence, UN tells NASS appeared first on Vanguard News.